- What Is Generative AI, Really?

 - What’s coming next from multimodal tools to agentic AI

-Whether you’re a curious learner, business decision-maker, or developer, understanding generative AI is now essential.
-It will continue to shape how we work, create, and communicate raising new opportunities and new responsibilities.
+Whether you’re a learner, business decision-maker, or developer, understanding how generative AI is operationalized is now essential.
+It will continue to shape how we work, create, and communicate, raising new opportunities and new responsibilities.

 FAQs: Common Questions About Generative AI